j4v1t00/Lip-Reading-for-Silent-Speech-Recognition-using-3D-Convolution/README.md

 # Lip-Reading-for-Silent-Speech-Recognition-using-3D-Convolution

 ## Introduction
-I am a student pursuing a Bachelor's degree in Computer Engineering at the Universitat Autònoma de Barcelona (UAB).
+I am a student of the Degree in Computer Engineering at the Autonomous University of Barcelona (UAB).
 This repository contains the work for my final degree project titled "Lip-Reading for Silent Speech Recognition using 3D Convolution."
 The repository includes the code used to create two distinct types of models.
 The first model predicts the vowel being pronounced using a single image (the models can be found in "Vowel Recognition/models/..").
 The second model, which is the primary focus of the project, predicts the English word being spoken based on a video (the models are located in "Lip Reading - Word Recognition/models/..").

 ## Vowel Recognition